metio/seb/content/posts/declarative-conditional-rendering-in-react.md

 }
 ```

-The following components use that hook in order to implement UI breakpoints for small (mobile) and large (desktop) screens.
+The following components use that hook to implement UI breakpoints for small (mobile) and large (desktop) screens.
 Note that the value `768` is just an example - replace it with whatever your design system tells you to.

 ```jsx
 const ForMobileDevicesOnly = (props) => {